KILTprotocol/kilt-workshop-101/06-attestation.md

   attester.getPublicIdentity()
 )

-// connect to the chain (this is one KILT devnet node) await Kilt.init({address: 'wss://full-nodes-lb.devnet.kilt.io'}) await Kilt.connect() console.log(
+// connect to the chain (this is one KILT testnet node) await Kilt.init({address: 'wss://full-nodes.kilt.io:9944'}) await Kilt.connect() console.log(
-  'Successfully connected to KILT devnet, storing attestation next...'
+  'Successfully connected to KILT testnet, storing attestation next...'
 )

 // store the attestation on chain